TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 ### Metadata

 Song metadata is not stored within any tracks.
-Instead, an accompanying song.ini file is used, the infrastructure for which is detailed in another area of this repo.
+Instead, an accompanying song.ini file is used, the infrastructure for which is detailed [here](../song.ini/Core%20Infrastructure.md).

 Note that some song.ini tags affect how chart files should be parsed.
 These will be noted where relevant.

-### Global Events
+### Text Events

-Global events are marked in an `EVENTS` track.
-They are marked as meta events (typically just regular text events), whose text define the event.
-Typically, the text is surrounded by \[square brackets\].
+Text events refer to any meta events on a track.
+They are used to markup things that would be impractical to use notes for, such as venue parameters or character animation triggers.
+Typically, the text of these events are surrounded by \[square brackets\].

+### Global and Local Events

+Global events are text events placed on an `EVENTS` track.
+These events affect all tracks or define things that don't pertain to any specific instrument, such as practice mode sections.

+Local events are text events placed on an instrument track.
+These events affect only the track they're placed on.

 #### Basic Global Events